AI SAFETY · RESPONSIBLE AI · YOUTH-LED

 AI compute is owned by five companies

 Amazon, Google, Meta, Microsoft, and Oracle control 71% of the world's cumulative AI compute, up from 63% eighteen months earlier.
-Any NGO or government that needs AI pays rent to this oligopoly.
+Any community, organization, or government that needs AI pays rent to this oligopoly.

 Epoch AI, 2025